BrainImAccs/BrainSTEM/README.md

 listening_port_short=10104
 ```

-Adjust the number of job slots for the `parallel` processing queue based on the number of CPU cores available:
+You may want to adjust the number of job slots for the `parallel` processing queue based on the number of CPU cores available:

 ```bash
 # Number of jobs to start in parallel in a queue